strangebit/RawAccelProfileSwitcher/rawaccel-switch-doc/guide.md

 etc. Doing this should also create an empty `profiles` folder.
 If it does not, you can create an empty `profiles` folder manually.

-Next, you will need to edit your `Path` environment variable to point to your RawAccel program directory.
-By doing this, the `rawaccel-switch` command will become available for you to type on your CLI.
+Next, you will need to edit your `Path` system environment variable to point it to your current RawAccel program directory.
+By doing this, the `rawaccel-switch` command will become available to type on your CLI.
 To do this, open the Start Menu and start typing 'Edit the system environment variables'.
-Launch that when it appears in the suggested results, and then click on 'Environment variables' at the bottom of Advanced tab of the System Properties box that appears.
+Launch that when it appears in the suggested results, and then click on 'Environment variables' at the very bottom of the Advanced tab of the System Properties box that appears.

 ![EnviornmentVariablesStartMenu](images/EnviornmentVariablesStartMenu.png)

 ![SystemProperties](images/SystemProperties.png)

-From here, select 'Path' under 'User variables' and then click 'Edit'.
+From here, select `Path` under 'User variables', and then click 'Edit'.
-If you prefer, you can edit the 'Path' under 'System variables' instead, which will affect all Windows user accounts, rather than just the currently logged in user account.
+If you prefer, you can edit `Path` under 'System variables' instead, which will affect all Windows user accounts, rather than just your currently logged in user account.

 ![ChoosePath](images/ChoosePath.png)